-The discussion focused on what impact the expiration of the Treaty on the Elimination of Intermediate-Range and Shorter-Range Missiles (INF Treaty) will have on international security, the risk of a US–China arms race and a new framework to prevent nuclear proliferation.
+The discussion focused on what impact the expiration of the Treaty on the Elimination of Intermediate-Range and Shorter-Range Missiles (INF Treaty) will have on international security, the risk of a United States–China arms race and a new framework to prevent nuclear proliferation.

 Dan Smith, SIPRI Director, moderated the discussion.
 Participants in the expert panel were Sergey Batsanov, Director of Pugwash Conferences, Geneva; Zhou Bo, Senior Colonel and Director at the Center for Security Cooperation, Chinese National Defense Ministry; Thomas Karako, Senior Fellow, Center for Strategic and International Studies; and Nobumasa Akiyama, Dean of the School of International and Public Policy, Hitotsubashi University.